Autoregressive neural quantum states of Fermi Hubbard models: Results

 In Fig.~\ref{fig::4x4_nh} we observe that the energy decreases with $1/n_h$, and up to $n_h =300$, its behavior seems to be well described by a linear fit.
 As $n_h$ increases, the relative error in energy decreases and reaches $7.2\times10^{-4}$ for the extrapolation in the limit $n_h \to \infty$.
 These extrapolated results are comparable to those presented in Ref.~\cite{RobledoMoreno2022}, where the authors benchmark their relative errors against auxiliary field QMC from Ref.~\cite{Qin2016}, and illustrate the power and viability of the physics-based training scheme proposed here.

 Finally, increasing the number of hidden units above 300 might change the scaling of $E$ with $n_h$ from linear to a power law, further reducing the relative error.
 However, these runs surpass our current computational capabilities.
+Lastly, it is worth mentioning that the functional dependence of $n_h$ on $N$ to keep the error fixed as a function of $N$ for the FHM in 2D remains an open question, which will be explored in future studies.